 It might seem odd to you if someone can host without having their property.
 But fortunately, even if you are not the legal owner of a place, you can still be an Airbnb host.

-It is not only the Airbnb tutorial host that you need to keep in mind.
 Being a host on Airbnb can be profitable as a small business or even a secondary source of income.
 But there are also risks that you need to be aware of, just like in any other business.
 Renting out your house or even a single room to strangers may cause problems for you and your neighbours.

 Hosting on Airbnb usually takes a lot of your time and energy if you decide to work alone.
 So you need to be careful with managing your finances if you hire people to help you.